6 Excellent Benefits of Staff Augmentation For Your Business

 Jeremy Stephan | Feb 20, 2024

 After you’ve hired and trained a team of designers and engineers, next you need to establish a reliable, efficient, and productive development process.

 You need this group of individuals to work as a team, you need them to operate in an organized, efficient manner, and mistakes can be costly at this stage of the game.
-If you don’t have direct experience with working on and/or managing a development team then the odds are stacked against you.
+If you don’t have direct experience with working on and/or managing a development team, then the odds are stacked against you.

-You might not know how much of a budget they need, which tools to connect them with, what the best practices are, and you may spend time floundering between each of these points to find the right balance.
+You might not know how much of a budget they need, which tools to connect them with, or what the best practices are, and you may spend time floundering between these points to find the right balance.

-Running a startup, you need an abundance of passion to keep the fire burning.
-You want to make sure that all of your employees are as excited and energized as you.
-You want to make sure they buy into your vision for the business and are willing to work (hard) towards the same goal.
+You’ve built your SMB into what it is, so you already have the passion to keep the fire burning.
+You want to ensure that your employees are as excited and energized as you and that they buy into your vision for the business and are willing to work (hard) towards the same goal.

 Here’s what that could look like:

 Likewise, an existing team will already have the excitement and motivation you’re looking for.
-They’ll have been onboarded into a go-getting company culture and will be ready to show up and make your product a success.
+They’ve already been onboarded and trained — they’re ready to show up and make your product a success.

 Outsourcing your development keeps your schedule and resources balanced without compromising results.
 You can manage your time appropriately while your outsourced team supports you.